FabriceSalvaire/pythonic-gcode-machine/doc/sphinx/source/index.rst

 Overview
 ********

-PythonicGCodeMachine is a free and open source (*) Python module which interface |Python|_ ...
+PythonicGcodeMachine is a free and open source (*) Python module which interface |Python|_ ...

 .. rst-class:: small-text

-    (*) PythonicGCodeMachine is licensed under GPLv3 therms.
+    (*) PythonicGcodeMachine is licensed under GPLv3 therms.

-PythonicGCodeMachine requires Python 3 and works on Linux, Windows and OS X.
+PythonicGcodeMachine requires Python 3 and works on Linux, Windows and OS X.

-:ref:`To read more on PythonicGCodeMachine <overview-page>`
+:ref:`To read more on PythonicGcodeMachine <overview-page>`

 .. raw:: html